puma/puma/README.md

       # configuration here
     end

-This code can be used to setup the process before booting the application.
+This code can be used to setup the process before booting the application, allowing you to do some puma-specific things that you don't want to embed in your application.
+For instance, you could fire a log notification that a worker booted or send something to statsd.
 This can be called multiple times to add hooks.

 Be sure to specify the location of your configuration file: